msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 with servo micro includes:

 - A test controller (your host workstation with a working chroot environment)
-- The test device (a device / DUT that can boot Chrome OS)
+- The test device (a device / DUT that can boot ChromeOS)
 - A servo board
 - Related cables and components
     - servo-micro cable